ajaycheenath/abs/README.md

 #### Version 0.4 - From OpenShit --> Heroku --> AWS
 If you are serious about your idea, opt for a reliable, scalable, available cloud deployment service.
-I used OpenShit and the Heroku free service to begin with.
+I used OpenShit and then Heroku free service to begin with.
 But how much ever you optimize, as your app grows free servers will start crying.
-Remember - if your site traffic is coming (99% thats the case) from search engines, make sure your web app is up and running all the time.
+Remember - if your site traffic is coming (99% thats the usual case) from search engines, make sure your web app is up and running all the time.
 "If your server is down the time google trying to index your files, trust me google will belt you in search ranking - and consider you lost 6 months of your hard work"
 That is when I moved my app to AWS.
-Thumps up, I dont think I had to restarted my server.
+Thumps up, I dont think I had to restart my tomcat server in sometime.
 (100% availability)

 hmm performance improved so much, but ~$60 per month for deployment.
 Isn't that too much..
-(TODO)
+(TODO How to reduce deployment cost?)

 #### Everything look so cool from outside (2016)